AshutoshMishra7081/Terraform-Practice/README.md

 ## Terraform Learning Codes

 ### Overview
-This repository contains automation scripts for the Machine creation plus code deloyment over aws using Terraform.

-## Terraform Learning Codes

-### Overview
 This repository contains automation scripts for machine creation and code deployment over AWS using Terraform.

 ### Features